priyaasrini/priyaasrini.github.io/index.md

 Here is a horizontal rule

 ---

-Here is a blockquote

-> To a great mind, nothing is little

-## References

-* Foo Bar: Head of Department, Placeholder Names, Lorem
-* John Doe: Associate Professor, Department of Computer Science, Ipsum

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)